-To explore the behaviour of the outer-core expansion of the vortices described in section 3 and exemplified in the case of 20°N by the Hovmöller diagram of tangential wind field shown in Fig. 5, we begin by examining the response of the boundary layer to such an expansion.
-To this end we employ a simple, steady, slab boundary layer model as in SKM.
+the case of 20°N by the Hovmöller diagram of tangential wind field shown in Fig. 5, we begin by examining the response of the boundary layer to such an expansion.
+To this end, we employ a simple, steady, slab boundary layer model as in SKM.
 The details of this model and the justification for its use are given in SKM.
 The use of this simple model is a key to breaking into the chain of coupled mechanisms referred to above.
-This is because the steady boundary layer equations on which the model is based are parabolic in the radially-inward direction.
-Thus, the inflow and hence the ascent (or descent) at the top of the boundary layer at a given radius knows only about the tangential wind profile at larger radii: these flow features know nothing directly about the vertical motion in the MM5 model calculation at the top of the boundary layer, including the pattern of ascent into the eyewall cloud associated with convection under the eyewall.
-In contrast, the MM5 model does not solve the boundary layer equations separately and it does not make any special boundary-layer approximation.
-Thus, the ability of the slab boundary-layer model to produce a radial distribution of vertical motion close to that in the time-dependent MM5 model provides a useful measure of the degree of boundary-layer control in the evolution of the vortex.
+This is because the steady boundary layer equations on which the model is based are parabolic in the radially inward direction.
+Thus, the inflow and hence the ascent (or descent) at the top of the boundary layer at a given radius knows only about the tangential wind profile at larger radii: these flow features know nothing directly about the vertical motion in the MM5 calculation at the top of the boundary layer, including the pattern of ascent into the eyewall cloud associated with convection under the eyewall.
+In contrast, the MM5 does not solve the boundary layer equations separately, and it does not make any special boundary layer approximation.
+Thus, the ability of the slab boundary layer model to produce a radial distribution of vertical motion close to that in the time-dependent MM5 provides a useful measure of the degree of boundary layer control in the evolution of the vortex.

-For completeness, a brief summary of the slab boundary-layer model is given in section 3 of SKM.
-For simplicity we assume that the boundary layer has a constant depth of 1000 m, comparable to the depth of the layer of strong inflow in the MM5 simulation.
+For completeness, a brief summary of the slab boundary layer model is given in section 3 of SKM.
+For simplicity we assume here that the boundary layer has a constant depth of 1000 m, comparable to the depth of the layer of strong inflow in the MM5 simulation.
 We focus now on a comparison with the MM5 simulation for 20°N. The slab boundary layer calculations are performed every 12 h using the smoothed tangential wind profile extracted from the MM5 calculation shown in Fig. 5.
-Hovmöller diagrams of the radial and tangential velocity components, u_b , v_b respectively, and of the vertical velocity, w_h , at the top of the boundary layer for these solutions are compared with the corresponding diagrams from the MM5 simulation in Fig. 6.
-The radial and tangential wind components from the MM5 calculation are averaged over the lowest 1 km depth, corresponding to an average over the depth of the boundary layer, to provide a fair comparison with the slab boundary layer fields.
+Hovmöller diagrams of the radial and tangential velocity components $u_b$ and $v_b$ , respectively, and of the vertical velocity $w_h$ at the top of the boundary layer for these solutions are compared with the corresponding diagrams from the MM5 simulation in Fig. 6.
+The radial and tangential wind components from the MM5 calculation are averaged over the lowest 1-km depth, corresponding to an average over the depth of the boundary layer, to provide a fair comparison with the slab boundary layer fields.

-Despite the fact that the slab boundary layer calculations break down at some inner radius where the radial velocity tends to zero and the vertical velocity becomes large, they capture many important features of the corresponding depth averaged boundary layer fields from the MM5 simulations.
-For example, they capture the broadening of the vortex core with time, i.e. the increase of R{vmax} and eyewall location, characterized by the location of maximum w_h .
+Despite the fact that the slab boundary layer calculations break down at some inner radius where the radial velocity tends to zero and the vertical velocity becomes large, they capture many important features of the corresponding depth-averaged boundary layer fields from the MM5 simulations.
+For example, they capture the broadening of the vortex core with time, that is, the increase of $R{\nu max}$ , and eyewall location characterized by the location of maximum $w_h$ .
 They capture also the broadening of the outer radial and tangential wind field.
-However, they overestimate the radial extent of the subsidence outside the eyewall (compare panels (e) and (f) of Fig. 6).
+However, they overestimate the radial extent of the subsidence outside the eyewall (cf. Figs. 6e,f).
 For reasons articulated in the first paragraph of this section, these results provide strong support for the existence of a dynamical control by the boundary layer on the evolution of the vortex.
-There is also a thermodynamic control that we explore in the next section.
+There is a thermodynamic control also that we explore in the next subsection.

-4.2 Role of boundary layer thermodynamics and convective forcing
+b.
+Role of boundary layer thermodynamics and convective forcing